Sharat21/PokemonBot/README.md

   -> Displays all of the moves that <pokemon> can learn

 6) !hunt <location>
   -> Begin a new adventure in <location>, or a random one if one is not provided.
 Begin searching for new pokemon here!
+    Follow instructions given during hunt to attack, use special attack, flee, or attempt to catch the pokemon.

 5) !wins
   -> Displays how many battles the player has won